lab596/CSC484/README.md

    - Rohan: Initial project setup (wireframe for each of the pages), map page (detail, modals, filters, Leaflet for map w/geocoding api for address completion, games, fields, etc...), connection to games page to serve information inputted
    - Antonio: Implemented the Games Page.
 Implemented Calendar.
 Incorporated persistent styles to match the overall app.
    - Venkata: I implemented the Social page.
 I also assisted in refining various design elements & features throughout the app as a whole.
+   - Paul: I implemented the Stats page, including the logging and insights tabs and all their associated features.
+I also assisted in some of the site-wide design.